agataskrzyniarz1/human-vs.-AI-generated-essays/README.md

 ### Evaluation

-The models were evaluated on the test set (20% of the data) and using 5-fold cross-validation.
+The models were evaluated on the test set and using 5-fold cross-validation.

 #### Logistic Regression